wonntann/number_guesser/beginner/README.md

 ## Step 2
 Prompt end user for a number, then compare the guessed number to the computer generated number.
-Indicate whether the user guessed user guessed to high, too low or correctly.
+Indicate whether the user guessed to high, too low or correctly.

 ## Step 3